-Generally speaking, patients have a high degree of satisfaction after blepharoplasty.
-However, those expecting perfection are likely to be disappointed.
+Generally speaking, patients have a high degree of satisfaction after surgery.
+However, those expecting perfections are likely to be disappointed.

 Blepharoplasty may be conducted by surgeons with a number of different subspecialties, including oculoplastic surgeons, oculofacial plastic surgeons, facial plastic surgeons (ear, nose and throat surgeons), general plastic surgeons, oral and maxillofacial surgeons (dental surgeons) and dermatologists.
 The spectrum of surgeons will have different interests, techniques and experiences that will vary considerably.